thoughtbot/ruby-science/book/solutions/replace_callback_with_method.md

 will be unable to tell which invitations were sent.

-Because delivery is coupled with persistence, there's no way to make sure that all of the invitations are saved before starting to deliver emails.
+Because delivery is coupled with persistence, there's no way to make sure that all the invitations are saved before starting to deliver emails.

 Let's make the callback method public so that it can be called from `SurveyInviter`: